Single Subject Teaching Credential Program

 Apply now, read about Test Requirements, or attend the next Info Night.

-To learn more or to apply to Concordia's Single Subject Teaching Credential Program, please contact our Admissions Counselor, Deb Baumgartner, at firstname.lastname@example.org or (949) 214-3338.
+For more information about Single Subject or credentials, please fill out our inquiry form or contact our Admissions Counselor, Deb Baumgartner, at firstname.lastname@example.org or (949) 214-3338.